datacarpentry/image-processing/_extras/edge-detection.md

    This is called *non-maximum suppression*, and the result is edge lines that are thinner than those produced by other methods.
 4. A double threshold is applied to determine potential edges.
-   Here extraneous pixels caused by noise or milder color variation than desired are eliminated.
+   Here extraneous pixels caused by noise or milder colour variation than desired are eliminated.
    If a pixel's gradient value - based on the Sobel differential - is above the high threshold value,